Allen517/cyanrnn_project/README.md

 > baselines

 >> evals
->>> RNNModelEvals.java: implementation of RNN validation in tranining process

-*** rnn
-- RNN.java: main process of RNN

-** batchderv
-> When minibatch is finished, batchderv will average the derivation in all batches.

-- BatchDerivative.java: interface of BatchDerivative

-*** impl
-- AttBatchDerivative.java: for attention layer
-- AttWithCovBatchDerivative.java: for attention layer with coverage
-- GRUBatchDerivative.java: for GRU (RNN)
-- InputBatchDerivative.java: for input layer
-- LSTMBatchDerivative.java: for LSTM (RNN)
-- OutputBatchDerivative.java: for output layer
-- OutputBatchWithHSoftmaxDerivative.java: for output layer with hierachical softmax
-- OutputBatchWithOnlyTimeDerivative.java: for output layer (only calculating the generation of activated time)
-- OutputBatchWithTimeDerivative.java: for output layer with hierachical softmax (calculating the generation of activated time and activated users)

-** cells
-- Cell.java: interface of RNN layers
-- Operator.java: basic operator for RNN layers

-*** baselines
-- rnn/impl: implementation of RNN

-*** impl
-Implementation of CYAN-RNN and CYAN-RNN(cov)

-*** main
-Main procedure of CYAN-RNN

-** comm/utils
-Common utilities

-** cons
-Constants

-** dataset
-Implementation of loading dataset

-** evals
-Implementation of CYAN-RNN and CYAN-RNN(cov) validation in tranining process

-** utils
-Common utilities for RNN, CYAN-RNN, CYAN-RNN(cov)
+>> --RNNModelEvals.java: implementation of RNN validation in tranining process

+>> rnn
+>> --RNN.java: main process of RNN

+> batchderv (When minibatch is finished, batchderv will average the derivation in all batches.)
+>> BatchDerivative.java: interface of BatchDerivative
+>> impl
+>> --AttBatchDerivative.java: for attention layer
+>> --AttWithCovBatchDerivative.java: for attention layer with coverage
+>> --GRUBatchDerivative.java: for GRU (RNN)
+>> --InputBatchDerivative.java: for input layer
+>> --LSTMBatchDerivative.java: for LSTM (RNN)
+>> --OutputBatchDerivative.java: for output layer
+>> --OutputBatchWithHSoftmaxDerivative.java: for output layer with hierachical softmax
+>> --OutputBatchWithOnlyTimeDerivative.java: for output layer (only calculating the generation of activated time)
+>> --OutputBatchWithTimeDerivative.java: for output layer with hierachical softmax (calculating the generation of activated time and activated users)

+> cells
+> --Cell.java: interface of RNN layers
+> --Operator.java: basic operator for RNN layers

+>> baselines
+>>> rnn/impl: implementation of RNN

+>> impl: Implementation of CYAN-RNN and CYAN-RNN(cov)

+>>> main: Main procedure of CYAN-RNN

+> comm/utils: Common utilities

+> cons: Constants

+> dataset: Implementation of loading dataset

+> evals: Implementation of CYAN-RNN and CYAN-RNN(cov) validation in tranining process

+> utils: Common utilities for RNN, CYAN-RNN, CYAN-RNN(cov)